Making CoderPad products real, fair and loved

 Designing for the most stressful professional context

 It's not news that everyone, regardless of their confidence and competence, feels nervous during an interview.
 It was my job to make sure candidates felt right at home when they started their interview session.
-They should know exactly where things are and how they work.
-So I started to review different code editors and understand their design and affordances to come up with a design that everyone felt familiar with.
+They should feel completely familiar with their interview environment and be able to focus on their tasks.
+To achieve that, I started reveiwing different code editors and understand their design and affordances to extract the common patterns among them.

-• Package management: From a design perspective, a custom design for package management made perfect sense but we didn't carry that idea in favor of aligning the interaction with real-life method.
+Package management: From a design perspective, a custom solution for package management made perfect sense.
+However, we chose not to pursue this idea in favor of aligning the interaction with real-life methods.

 And after exploring tens of different design variations, the general structure of our IDE was born.
 Drag the circle to see the before and after versions.